davidson16807/tectonics.cpp/doc/CODE_STYLE.md

   The idea is that we need some way to draw attention to dangerous things⁷.
-  Most of the object oriented code that's out in the wild is already rife with side effects, so sticking with `camelCase` conventions will allow 3rd party code to remain consistent with our own conventions, while still allowing us to warn ourselves or others that the code they're calling has not been checked for purity.
+  Most of the object oriented code that's out in the wild is already rife with side effects, so sticking with `camelCase` conventions will allow 3rd party code to remain consistent with our own conventions, while still allowing us to warn ourselves or others that the code they're calling may not be pure.
-³ Methods already have a lot of context built up from the name of their owners, and it's typically worthwhile to remember things like intercomposability relationships between methods of the same class.
+³ Methods already have a lot of context built up from the fact that their classes are being used, and following our design approach typically results in sparse classes with methods that reinforce each other, so some familiarity with methods and their names should be expected.
   Aside from methods, most things that face an API user must be verbose, like parameters or function names.
   Private variables are still used in a scope that's broad enough to be treated just like anything else.
   Local variables are used frequently and are the only thing whose scope is limited enough to permit brevity.
 ⁴ This was recommend in a C++ lightning talk, whose title I can no longer remember.
-  Template parameters behave just like regular parameters so they are low risk, and we only draw attention to things that are dangerous⁷.
+  Template parameters behave just like regular parameters so they are low risk, and we want to reduce noise, so we only draw attention to things that are dangerous⁷.
-  Dropping the prefix has resulted in some dramatic improvements to readability without sacrafices to understanding, see various grid classes like `dymaxion::Grid.hpp` for examples of this.
+  Dropping the prefix has resulted in some dramatic improvements to readability without sacraficing understanding, see various grid classes like `dymaxion::Grid.hpp` for examples of how this works well.
 ⁵ There absolutely are times where this is needed.
 For examples where brevity is needed, see `units/si.hpp`, or the code that's responsible for atmospheric scattering in tectonics.js.
   For examples where abstraction is needed, see code for geometric intersections in tectonics.glsl.
   A lookup table should be provided in comments if abbreviation is done for brevity.
-  Subscripting is okay (e.g. `Tout`) but not multiletter abbreviation (e.g. `tempout`).
+  Subscripting is okay (e.g. `Tout` for output temperature) but not multiletter abbreviation (e.g. `tempout`).
   Multiletter abbreviation is a holdout from the days of FORTRAN and global variables, when there were more variables in a local scope than letters to describe them.
-  If you really need abbreviation that badly, then commit to it.
+  If you really need abbreviation that badly, then go all the way.
 ⁶ Constants have no particular convention, their case is determined by other properties.
   Constants place a strict compile-time guarantee that a variable will not be modified during runtime.
   We can rely on these guarantees to reason with code, so they are helpful.